QuestHuntApp/QuestHuntApp.github.io/README.md

-# QuestHunt - Life as a Game
+# QuestHunt - Gamified To-Do list

-Transform your everyday tasks into engaging quests with this modern, gamified todo list, right inside your browser.
+Transform your everyday tasks into engaging quests with this modern, gamified to-do list, right inside your browser.

 ## ❓ Why this exists
-This exists to help those with ADHD complete tasks, whether it comes to school, work, chores, or whatever you can  think of.
-While there are apps like these out there, they are usually limited to phones, and so I created one on the web for you to access on your school, work, or home laptop.
+This exists to help people with ADHD complete tasks, whether it comes to school, work, chores, or whatever you can  think of.
+While there are apps like these available, they are typically limited to phones.
+Therefore, I created one for the web, allowing you to access it on your school, work, or home laptop.

 ## 😼 Features